bobtfish/liminal-umbrella/TASKS.md

 # Channels that things happen/are posted in

 These are all controlled by the envs setup [here](env) - removing any setting will disable the relevant functionality.

+# Random 'Playing...'

+Just for fun, the bot has a [list of games](src/cogs/randomActivity/playing.txt) it lists itself as 'Playing' on Discord.
+This randomly changes [approximately every 4 hours](src/cogs/randomActivity/listeners/eventTickFive.ts#L17).